 What if I told you holding your boundary firm and making your child wait was the single most important skill you can teach your child.

-Research shows that Children with worse self-control (less persistence, more impulsivity and poor attention regulation) at ages 3-11 tend to have worse health, earn less, and commit more crimes 30 years later than those with better self-control as children.
-(Source: Zero to Five).
+This research shows that children with worse self-control which included measurements of: persistence, impulsivity and attention regulation from ages 3-11 tend to have worse health, earn less, and commit more crimes 30 years later.

-The Marshmallow Test was a series of studies on delayed gratification in the late 1960s and early 1970s at Stanford University.
-In these studies, kids were offered a choice: get one reward right now or wait twenty minutes and get two rewards.
+In this series of experiments on delayed gratification, kids were offered a choice: get one reward right now or wait twenty minutes and get two rewards.
 The reward was often a pretzel, marshmallow, or mint.

 The single reward was placed on the table, while the researcher left the room for about 20 minutes.
 As each child sat alone in the room staring at their marshmallow, they had to decide to wait and get double the marshmallows or eat the single marshmallow without waiting.